Rome Sightseeing Passes comparison

 How does the Roma Pass work?

-• Flexible activation: You can activate your pass any time within one year of purchase
+• The pass can be activated at any time within one year after purchase

 Youโ€™ll find a comparison table below to help you pick the Roma Pass option that best fits your plans and budget for visiting Rome.